Network Advisory Board Comprised of Industry Luminaries

 An attorney with a Pennsylvania firm, Kapelsohn started practicing law in 1978, holds degrees from Yale (with honors) and Harvard Law School, and has been an adjunct instructor at Indiana University’s criminal justice department.

-He is an NRA endowment member, an active reserve deputy sheriff, and has for 26 years served on the Board of Directors of the International Association of Law Enforcement Firearms Instructors (IALEFI).
+He is an NRA endowment member, an active reserve deputy sheriff, and has for 29 years served on the Board of Directors of the International Association of Law Enforcement Firearms Instructors (IALEFI) and is the association's Second Vice President.
 He is also the author of over 100 published articles, and longer works including Firearms Training Standards For Law Enforcement Personnel, Standards And Practices Guide For Law Enforcement Firearms Instructors, and Safety Guidelines For Simulation Training.